WE ARE OP-10.33

 Started working for an automobile leasing company in D/FW in 1984.
 He bought into the company in 1990 and purchased the remaining portion by 2005.

 He expanded business interests into finance, insurance, real estate, advertising, oil and gas and cattle ranching.

-Accomplishments/Awards: In 2011, Mike semi-retired to spend some time on philanthropy – the majority of which is done in Cameron and Starr Counties due to their socioeconomic data.
+Beginning in 2011, Mike has committed to spend more of his time on philanthropy – the majority of which is done in Cameron and Starr Counties due to their socioeconomic data.
 He also owns a residence in both.

 Author of numerous publications and invited presentations, served on numerous professional and business boards, and was named the U.S. SBA Small Business person of the year for Region 6 in 1997.
 He is currently the chair of the Tropical Texas Emerging Technology Fund Regional Center for Innovation and Commercialization whose mission is to create opportunities for sustainable entrepreneurship in South Texas.

 After graduating college in 1984, Hernandez moved back to DFW to work for an automobile leasing company.
 By 1990 he had bought into the company and by 2005 he purchased a portion of the company.

 With his success he began expanding his business interests into finance, insurance, aviation, real estate development, advertising, oil and gas, and cattle ranching.

 In 2011, a semi-retired Hernandez began to spend more time on philanthropy, mostly in Cameron and Starr counties due to their socioeconomic data and his family ties to the area (that go back as far as the 1700s).

 Now he has shifted his attention to Brownsville and directs the OP 10/33 PAC.